Array jobs¶

 One way to pass arguments to your code is by hardcoding them in the batch script you want to submit to Slurm.

-Assume you would like to run the Pi estimation code for 5 different seed values, each for 2.5 million iterations.
+Assume you would like to run the pi estimation code for 5 different seed values, each for 2.5 million iterations.
 You could assign a seed value to each task in you job array and save each output to a file.
-Having calculated all estimations, you could take the average of all the Pi values to arrive at a more accurate estimate.
-An example of such a batch script is as follows.
+Having calculated all estimations, you could take the average of all the pi values to arrive at a more accurate estimate.

 #!/bin/bash